Ramón Raya

-Ramón Raya Mejía (born September 8, 1968, in Mexico City) is a Mexican football manager and former player.
+Ramón Raya Mejía (born September 8, 1968) is a Mexican football manager and former player.

-He is the current coach of the Denton Diablos FC.

 He debuted with Tampico-Madero as a forward in 1985 and left the team in 1996.

 Player

 He was the founder of the football school of Club America where he reached the first team.
 In a controversial decision he emigrated to make his debut in the first division.
-He was a player of Tampico-Madero (1985-1986), Club Universidad Nacional, PUMAS (1986-1990), Querétaro FC (1990-1991), Toros Neza (1991-1992), Club Deportivo Marte (1995-1996) and Hawaii Tsunami of the USISL in 1996.
-He was selected for the 1985 FIFA U-16 World Cup, being the MVP of the CONCACAF QUALIFYER and was designated the best offensive midfielder in the World Cup.
-He was international U-20 for Mexico at the Trinidad and Tobago qualifyer in 1986 and captain of the U-23 team that participated in the Toulon Hopes Tournament of 1988.
+He was a player of Tampico-Madero (1985–1986), Club Universidad Nacional, PUMAS (1986–1990), Querétaro FC (1990–1991), Toros Neza (1991–1992), Club Deportivo Marte (1995–1996) and Hawaii Tsunami of the USISL in 1996.
+He was selected for the 1985 FIFA U-16 World Cup, being the MVP of the CONCACAF QUALIFIER and was designated the best offensive midfielder in the World Cup.
+He was international U-20 for Mexico at the Trinidad and Tobago qualifier in 1986 and captain of the U-23 team that participated in the Toulon Hopes Tournament of 1988.
 In 1988 he was nominated to the Mexico national team by Mario Velarde, but a right ankle injury kept him away from play for 4 years.
 His career as a footballer ended after was short after several operations on both ankles.